-Daily Active Users Explained
+Daily Active Users – Definition

 The number of unique users interacting with an online product on a given day is calculated as the daily active users.
 It is a way to measure the success of an online product, be it an online game, social networking site or online publication.

-A Little More About Daily Active Users
+A Little More on What is a Daily Active Users

 The daily-active-users calculation assesses the “stickiness” of an internet product.
 The DAU calculation registers an active user only when a visitor accesses the site, engages with it or takes any action.
 The action may differ from one type of product to another.
 The activity on social media site includes creating account, signing in, posting, reacting and commenting on a post, watching a video etc., for an online publication the activities are visiting, subscribing, reading or saving a story, for mobile app it is downloading the app, signing up, using the app and sharing it with friends.